 Federal Financial Aid & Related Information

-• U.S. Department of Education: News and resources for education, including the full text of many Department of Education publications.
+- U.S. Department of Education: News and educational resources, including the full text of many Department of Education publications.
 The source of federal student financial aid sites.

-• Federal Student Aid Debt Resolution Center: Information concerning what you should do if your student loan is in default.
+- Federal Student Aid Debt Resolution Center: Information concerning what you should do if your student loan defaults.

-• Student Loan Borrower Assistance Project: A resource for borrowers, their families, and advocates representing student loan borrowers.
-This site is for people who already have student loans and want to know more about their options and rights.
+- Student Loan Borrower Assistance Project: This site is a resource for borrowers, their families, and advocates representing student loan borrowers.
+It is for people who already have student loans and want to know more about their options and rights.

 Policies